What are the 10 Most Common Sleeping Tablets?

 Never rely on a single reading to diagnose hypertension.
 Doctors look for a consistent pattern of high readings over weeks or months before making a diagnosis or starting medication.

-Methyldopa – a tablet for high blood pressure often used in pregnancy Methyldopa is a tablet for high blood pressure often used in pregnancy What is Methyldopa?
-Methyldopa is an antihypertensive...
+Bisoprolol – a tablet for high blood pressure Bisoprolol is a tablet primarily for high blood pressure.
+But it has other uses as well.
+What is bisoprolol?
+Bisoprolol is a beta-blocker – sp...